 Hines and his team are now studying pericytes and how these cells may influence the growth of breast tumors.
 They are also using the breast cell reference to study how breast cells influence their microenvironment and how their microenvironment influences them.
 The single-cell RNA sequencing capabilities at UNM Cancer Center’s Analytical and Translational Genomics shared resource have permitted Dr. Hines to explore the heterogeneity within the breast’s pericyte population.
 Their next grant proposal aims to elucidate the pericyte’s contributions to breast malignancies.

 “We know that disturbing the microenvironment can propel tumor growth,” Hines says, but he also marvels that many cancer cells do not turn into tumors.
-“It amazing that our tissues work in the way that they do.”
+“It's amazing that our tissues work in the way that they do.”

 About Curt Hines, PhD